lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Decrypt CIPHERTEXT_2, see {{asym-msg2-proc}}, and discard padding, if present.

-* Pass EAD_2 to the security application.
+* Make ID_CRED_R and EAD_2 (if present) available to the application for authentication- and EAD processing.
+Additional protocol data, such as G_X or G_Y, may be needed for EAD processing, see {{EAD-appendix}}.

-* Verify that the identity of the Responder is an allowed identity for this connection, see {{identities}}.
+* Obtain the authentication credential (CRED_R) and the authentication key of R from the application (or by other means).

 * Verify Signature_or_MAC_2 using the algorithm in the selected cipher suite.
 The verification process depends on the method, see {{asym-msg2-proc}}.